Odotocodot/Flow.Launcher.Plugin.OneNote/Readme.md

 ```

 > [!IMPORTANT]
+>
-> For [version 2.0+](#changelog) requires at Flow Launcher version 1.16+.
+> - [Versions 2.0+](Changelog.md#200---2023-10-05) requires Flow Launcher version 1.16+.
 For earlier versions see [releases](https://github.com/Odotocodot/Flow.Launcher.Plugin.OneNote/releases).

-> [!IMPORTANT]
-> This plugin is local only!
+> - This plugin is local only!
 It requires an installation of OneNote on you system!
+> - Some features require Windows/Microsoft Search to be enabled on your system.
+See more info [here](#additional-information).

 ## Features